SylviaNyamwathi/Case_Study/README.md

   duplicate file delivered.

-Includes business-plausibility checks, because a run can reconcile perfectly and still be wrong — a truncated file reconciles against itself just fine.
+Includes business-plausibility checks, because a run can reconcile perfectly and still be wrong, a truncated file reconciles against itself just fine.

 ---